JBdesign53/docker-compose-dev/README.md

 After cloning the repository there are a few steps to setup and test the initial configuration.

-Copy the contents from `/extra/hosts` and paste it into your local `hosts` file.
-This location varies depending on your operating system:
+Copy the contents from `/extra/hosts` and paste it at the end of your local `hosts` file and save.
+Your local hosts file location varies depending on your operating system:

 * Windows: C:\Windows\System32\drivers\etc\hosts
 * Mac/Linux: /etc/hosts